OpenCourseAPI/OwlAPI/examples/README.md

 # Examples

 This documentation is designed for people new to JavaScript programming and making API requests.
 It is designed to let you quickly start exploring and developing applications with MyPortal data.
+The examples will step you through the basic steps of making a web requests, and then onto more advanced topics as you gain expertise.

-## Hello World
+## Prerequisites

+To best understand this example, you should be at least familiar with the basics of HTML templating.
+If you are not, it is recommended to go through the [Free Code Camp](https://www.freecodecamp.org/) series of tutorials to get a start.

+You are not required to know Javascript for the first guide.
+But, as the guides progress in difficulty, you will be expected to know the basics of Javascript and/or Object Oriented Programming.
+Free Code Camp also has Javascript tutorials.

+## Simple data request

 The best way to get started using OwlAPI is to see a basic example.
 With Javascript, there are many ways to make web requests.
 In this example, we aim to make a simple interface to the OwlAPI with an interactable module similar to the one seen on the main docs page.
+We will be hitting OwlAPI's [`/single`](https://floof.li/#get-single) endpoint to retrieve a single entry from the database.
+It is the most basic interaction you can make to the API.

 ```
 <!DOCTYPE html>